MasterMedo/daily-expense-manager/README.md

 1. what percentage of money is spent on groceries, activities, traveling...?
 2. what is the preferred public transport?
 3. how expensive is each city daily?
-4. how much money is spent weekly?
+4. how much money is spent daily?
-5. how much money will be spent in the upcoming weeks?
+5. how much money will be spent in the upcoming days?

 ### questions 1-4 pseudocode